-On Monday, June 4, 2018, the Supreme Judicial Court will begin accepting applications for clerkships for the court year that begins on Wednesday, August 28, 2019.
-The Supreme Judicial Court expects to have fourteen openings for law clerks in the 2019–2020 court year.
+On Monday, June 4, 2018, the Supreme Judicial Court began accepting applications for clerkships for the court year that begins on Wednesday, August 28, 2019.
+The Supreme Judicial Court has fourteen openings for law clerks in the 2019–2020 court year.

 - Second-year law students are eligible to apply as soon as their spring 2018 grades (or evaluations) are available.